Lam – CS388 Three Pitches

 The process of acquiring images and pre-processing the data is no different than other cancer detection CNNs, as the major difference in this proposal is that it focuses on staging the cancerous tumor us- ing transfer learning with a pre-trained model.
 The staging system that will be used is the TNM staging system developed by the Na- tional Cancer Institution [3].
 Table 1 represents how TNM numbers are associated with each patient.
 Each of the TNM numbers can also be represented as X instead of a number which would mean the measurement was not possible for that patient.
 Table 2 shows how different stages are determined, based on the numbers from Table 1.

 Figure 5 shows the proposed framework of this project.
 This framework will be applied to both AlexNet and VGG architectures.
 Each architecture however, will be started off once randomly ini- tialized and once with a pre-trained model.
 This means that the proposed framework in figure 5 will be implemented at least four times in this project and at least four accuracy results will be re- ported and compared.
-As shown in figure 5, the datasets will bepage2image50193760page2image50193968
+As shown in figure 5, the datasets will be

 Figure 4: VGG16 architecture (derived from Peltarion web- site [9] based on Simonyan et al. [13]).
 VGG16 includes a to- tal sixteen layers of convolution and pooling